douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * tri - three
 * tria - third
 * tribo - tribe
-* tribunalo - tribunal; court, courtroom
+* tribunalo - tribunal; court; courtroom
+* triki - to knit
 * trinkanto - drinker
 * trinkaĵo - beverage
 * trinki - to drink; draught (in the context of a draft of a drink)
 * tritiko - wheat
 * tro - too; too much
+* troaltigi - to overrate
 * troaĵo - excess
-* troigi - to exaggerate
+* troigi - to exaggerate; to overstate
-* trompi - to cheat; to deceive
+* trompi - to cheat; to deceive; to mislead
 * trono - throne
 * tropika - tropical
 * troproduktado - overproduction
+* trotuaro - sidewalk
 * trovaĵo - finding
 * trovebli - findable
 * trovi - to find